 We pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
 ‘For good luck,’ the stranger explained.

-‘This is yours,’ the stranger said, and lugged me feet first into a room on the second floor.
-The floors polished hardwood, the walls painted spring green.
-Along the windowsills, pasta jars and jam jars and beer bottles recycled into potting vases.
-Each one filled exactly halfway with still water, home to a different variety of plant.
+‘This is yours,’ the stranger said, and lugged me feet first into a room on the second story.
+The floors were polished hardwood, the walls spring green.
+Along the windowsills, pasta jars and jam jars and beer bottles, each one filled exactly halfway with still water, home to a different variety of plant.
 The windows, tall and screenless, were bracketed by white eyelet curtains, and when the wind blew they touched each other gently.
 I longed to press my face to them, the clean cotton scent.

 I had left a wet trail in my wake, the smell putrid and festering.
 Briefly, I was ashamed—how I discolored the living world.